 - Become familiar with the wide range of concepts and theories that fall under the heading of biogeography.
-This will be achieved primarily through lectures delivered in class.
+This will be achieved primarily through readings of the course textbook and lectures delivered in class.
 We will begin with the concept of a specie's niche and the abiotic (soils, climate) and biotic factors (competition, predation, symbiosis, parasitism, etc) which determine it.
 We will then consider how evolution, working through time, allows species to adapt and develop to occupy these niches thus forming the communities, formations and biomes we observe today. - 2.
 Gain familiarity with a few of the tools routinely used in obtaining and analyzing biogeographic data.
 This objective will be addressed through the homework assignments. - 3.
 Further develop skills in oral presentation and in the analysis of scientific literature.
-This objective will be met through the student biome presentations and the peer-reviewed article presentations (see below).
+This objective will be met through the student semester project (see below).